 treatment for alcohol addiction

 The purpose of alcohol rehabilitation is to facilitate change in the individual from compulsive, chaotic drinking to meaningful sobriety.
-Some argue that this process takes 2 years.
+Some argue that this process takes 2 years and the time can vary considerably from person to person.
 Holistic alcohol rehabilitation usually involves a bio-psycho-social approach.

 Biological: alcohol detoxification may be a necessary stage at the start of the recovery journey.
-Detoxification involves the prescription ofm medications which will prevent dangerous withdrawal symptoms such as seizures or DT's.
+Detoxification involves the prescription of medications which will prevent dangerous withdrawal symptoms such as seizures or Delirium Tremens (DT's).
 Assessment and treatment of co-morbid or dual diagnosis issues may also be important.
-Alcoholics may present with a whole host of psychiatric problems; anxiety, depression, psychosis, OCD, relationship problems, adjustment disorders and anger.
+Individuals suffering from alcoholism may present with a whole host of psychiatric problems; anxiety, depression, psychosis, OCD, relationship problems, adjustment disorders and anger.
 Holistic alcohol rehabilitation should address these issues if present.

 Psychological: alcohol rehab may also address psychological issues.
 All rehab for addiction usually involves some form of therapy from the evidenced based therapies of cognitive behavioural therapy, motivational enhancement therapy and twelve step approaches.
 More recently, mindfulness has demonstrated an evidence base.